Our Code of Practice

 Note that if you are billed directly by the network (for example o2 or ee) your cancellation must be made DIRECTLY with the network.

-Our minimum term contract periods are:
+Our minimum initial contract periods are:

 - Sim Cards: 24 months